← Back to AI Guardrails & Risk

 Where This Pattern Fits (and Where It Doesn’t)

-Apply AI Guardrails when:
+Apply these guardrails when:

 • The communication is public-facing or involves prospects.